iits-consulting/otc-terraform-template/README.md

 4. You should have got an E-Mail with your credentials the format looks like this

    ![credentials.png](documentation%2Fcredentials.png)
-5. Login here: https://auth.otc.t-systems.com/authui/login.action and set a proper password
-6. Docker Account
+5. Docker Account
    * To avoid the [docker rate limit problem](https://docs.docker.com/docker-hub/download-rate-limit/#:~:text=Docker%20Hub%20limits%20the%20number,pulls%20per%206%20hour%20period) you need to create a docker.io account first or use your existing credentials/token.
        If you don't have a docker account you can create a free one [here](https://hub.docker.com/signup/)
-7. Adjust the .envrc file.
+6. Adjust the .envrc file.
 The .envrc is needed to set environment variables which are used by terraform or by the otc-auth cli tool
    * replace all "REPLACE_ME" Placeholder with the correct values
    * source the updated .envrc file like this "source .envrc"